Using Husarnet & ROS

 ROS itself doesn't have any built-in security.
 If somebody can connect to ROS master, he can control the whole robotic system.
 Fortunately, Husarnet makes your network secure - just make sure that you don't add untrusted devices to your Husarnet networks.

-husarnet-ros package, if you don't already have it:
+husarnet package, if you don't already have it:

-And enable the firewall:
+Then create and enable the firewall:

 That's all!
 Now all non-Husarnet incoming connections to your system will be denied.